rwynn/gtm/README.md

 				fmt.Println(msg) // or do something more interesting }
 		}
-		// if you have the last op.Timestamp and want to start receiving
+		// if you have an op.Timestamp and want to start receiving
-		// events after that timestamp use the following
+		// events after that timestamp use the following ops, errs := gtm.Tail(session, &gtm.Options(timestamp, nil))

+		// if you want to listen only for certain events on certain collections
-		// ops, errs := TailAfter(session, timestamp)
+		// pass a filter function in options ops, errs := gtm.Tail(session, &gtm.Options(0, NewUsers)
 	}